-If we assume that the graph has a power law degree distribution, then we can bound $d(k) \leq C d \cdot k^{-p}$ for constants $p$ near 1 and $C > 0$.
+If we assume that the graph has a power-law degree distribution, then we can bound $d(k) \leq Q \cdot d \cdot k^{-p}$ for constants $p$ and $Q > 0$.
 Let $\delta$ denote the minimum degree of the graph and note that, for sparse networks in which $|E| = O(n)$, $\delta$ is a small constant (which, realistically, is $\delta=1$ in real-world networks).
-We can assume that $C = 1$ because it will be absorbed into the constant in the big-oh expression for work in Theorem~\ref{thm:work}.
+We can assume that $Q = 1$ because it will be absorbed into the constant in the big-O expression for work in Theorem~\ref{thm:work}.
 With these bounds in place, we will bound $f(k)$ in terms of $d$, $\delta$, and $p$.

-With these bounds in place, we will bound $f(k)$ in terms of $d$.
-Here we assume $p=1$, but we note that for $p = .5$ and $p=1.5$ very similar proofs yield bounds on work similar to those in inequality \eqref{work}, except with a factor $d^q$ in place of $d$, where the constant $q$ depends on the value of $p$.